paulcpederson/static-site/README.md

 > There are 4 million static site generators out there, why build another one?

 Totally valid point.
-I began this journey by looking through almost every static site generator on npm.
+I began this journey by looking through almost every static site generator on npm (there are hundreds, but many are undocumented or empty).
 It seemed so stupid to reinvent a wheel that seemingly everybody has invented.
 After trying a lot of them out, and weighing my options, I still felt that they were lacking.
 Not in features, but in *focus*.
 Most of them lock you into a particular way of working.
 They are immense, opinionated structures that try to do everything for you.
 They include a cli that generates scaffolds, a server, a file watcher, and all kinds of other features.

 Static-site isn't a magic bullet.
 It doesn't do everything for you.
 It doesn't have a scaffolding command, or a server, or a cute name.
-Instead, it just does one thing: take a folder of files and data and compile `html` from it (even that is done in a pretty naive way...).
-In my mind, if you can't cover the capabilities of a module in a basic `README`, it is probably too big.
-Keep the thing small, focused, and flexible.
-Do just enough for the developer, but don't try to do everything.
+And it probably won't scale up to hundreds and thousands of pages.
+Instead, it just does one thing: take a folder of files and data and turn it into HTML.
+It's up to you to figure out how to preprocess your Sass, or bundle JavaScript, or run a development server.
+It's up to you to watch files and figure out a task runner.
+Static Site is for developers working on small DIY projects.
+Hopefully it's useful to you.

 ## Contributing